 Due to his health and safety experience, Daniel is well placed to advise on occupiers’ and employers’ liability in civil cases, as well as the overlap between related criminal and civil proceedings.
 This is complemented by his expertise in inquests and Fatal Accident Act claims.
 Due to these areas of specialism, Daniel is familiar with providing strategic advice and representation in related sets of proceedings arising out of the same incident.

-Daniel is instructed by both claimants and defendants in a range of clinical negligence claims including both medical and dental negligence.
+Daniel is ranked as a Leading Junior for clinical negligence work (Legal 500 2024).
+He is instructed by both claimants and defendants in a range of clinical negligence claims including both medical and dental negligence.
 He is regularly instructed by NHS Resolution, private insurance companies and medical defence organisations, as well as by claimants.